 You've probably seen him.
 That funny guy with a cardboard box for a head, wearing a suit, dropping comments and posting what seems like absolute nonsense under serious LinkedIn posts.
-Meet Boardy - the AI super-connector who's actually revolutionizing how professionals network.
+Meet Boardy - the AI super-connector who's changing how professionals network.

 The Unlikely Origin Story